+2) The second activity is linked to the RGCS Lecture Series, which features speakers on the values, institutions, and principles of a free society.
+They take place in the same time slot, Thursdays 4:30-6 pm.
 Fellows are expected to attend all of the lectures, and will be invited to take part in small group meetings with the speakers as well (normally a dedicated dinner).
 The first question at the lectures is reserved for a member of the Fellowship.
 (And this is worth thinking about during the lecture!)
-The 2019-20 lecture series will include Teresa Bejan (Oxford) and Melissa Schwartzberg (NYU), plus 2-3 more speakers to be announced.
+The 2022-23 lecture series will include Jonathan Rodden (Stanford), Daniel ZIblatt (Harvard), Sharon Krause (Brown), and David Schmidtz (Arizona), plus 1-2 more speakers TBA.

 Fellows will also be occasionally invited to other talks, seminars, and conferences in political theory, political philosophy, constitutional law, and the history of political thought; unlike attendance at the lectures, participation in these is optional.
 There are sometimes small group meetings with visiting speakers outside the RGCS Lecture Series, in recent years including Saskia Sassen, Timur Kuran, Charles Taylor, and Philip Pettit.

-To apply, please e-mail rgcs.mcgill [at] gmail.com by 5 pm on August 28.
+To apply, please e-mail rgcs.mcgill [at] gmail.com by 5 pm on August 26.
 The e-mail should contain:

 1) Your year and program (e.g. "U3, Joint Honours Political Science and Philosophy," "MA1, Political Science")

-4) a brief (1-2 sentence) description of your educational/ career goals after graduating from your current program;
+3) a brief (1-2 sentence) description of your educational/ career goals after graduating from your current program;

-You may also include 6) mention of any exposure you have had to political theory, constitutional law, and related fields outside of formal coursework, such as conferences and workshops you've attended.
+You may also include 5) mention of any exposure you have had to political theory, constitutional law, and related fields outside of formal coursework, such as conferences and workshops you've attended.